xeolabs/xeometry-guide/creatingAViewer.md

 # Creating a Viewer

-To get started, your first step is to link to the xeometry [library](http://xeolabs.com/xeometry/build/xeometry.min.js):
+Your first step is to link to the xeometry [library](http://xeolabs.com/xeometry/build/xeometry.min.js):

 ```html
 <script src="xeometry.js"></script>